17 Aug 2021 - 5 minutes to read

 There are also many excellent marketing books available that are worth a read.
 Our favourite has to be Anti-Sell by Cardiff-based author and SEO expert Steve Morgan.
 One of the biggest challenges that freelancers face is the sales process and in this multi-award-winning book, Steve Morgan offers a sales playbook for freelancers, small businesses owners on how to increase client numbers minus the irritating sales tactics.

-It goes without saying that one of the most important skills needed when running a successful business is communication skills.
+It goes without saying that one of the most important skills needed by entrepreneurs when running a successful business is communication skills.

 Whether you’re selling products to potential customers, convincing investors of your amazing idea, or enticing a top candidate to join your company, communication skills are vital to the success of your company.

-For more information on the importance of communication skills in the workplace, take a look at this blog.
+For more information on the importance of communication skills in the workplace, check out this blog.

-Listening skills are incredibly important.
-If you don’t listen, you won’t learn.
-Whether that’s to your customers, staff, family or friends.
-It is especially important to listen to your staff as they will be more open, motivated and positive if they feel they are being listened to.
+It is especially important to listen to your staff as they will be more open, motivated, and positive if they feel they are being listened to.

 With so much competition in the world today, customer experience is one of the main differentiating factors between you and your competitors.